 Trask House

 Today, the original rooms of the Trask House contain an impressive collection of period furniture, artifacts, and fine art.
-Especially significant are examples of the fine furniture made in Manchester during the mid 19th century.
-Other memorabilia on display reflect the town’s important maritime history, and its later prominence as a summer vacation destination for the wealthy during the Gilded Age.Young people will enjoy a visit to the “children’s room” with its fascinating Victorian doll house and collection of antique toys.
+Especially significant are the fine furniture made in Manchester during the mid-19th century.
+Other memorabilia on display reflect the town’s important maritime history and later prominence as a summer vacation destination for the wealthy during the Gilded Age.
+Young people will enjoy visiting the “children’s room” with its fascinating Victorian doll house and collection of antique toys.

 History